inammar/ISTQB-Certificate---Foundation-Level-4.0/README.md

 • Effectively report on test progress and quality

 CTFL 4.0 certification is recognized as a prerequisite to all other ISTQB® certifications where Foundation Level is required.
-Skills / Knowledge
+Skills / Knowledge:
-Software Testing
+Software Testing,
-Agile Software Development
+Agile Software Development,
-Agile Testing
+Agile Testing.
-ISSUED ON
+ISSUED ON:
-December 5, 2023
+December 5, 2023.
-EXPIRES ON
+EXPIRES ON:
-Does not expire
+Does not expire.